A buff belly, a sizzling six-pack. You're here because you want abdominals that rock, and if you're like the rest of us, you want them now.

 - Vertical leg crunches.
 Lie on the floor, lower back pressed to the ground, hands behind your head.
 Extend your legs straight up, crossed at the ankles, slightly bent at the knee.
 Contract your abdominal muscles by lifting your torso toward your knees.
 "Make sure to keep your chin off your chest with each contraction," Weil says, and exhale as you contract upward, inhale as you return to the starting position.

 - Reverse crunches.
 Lie on the floor, lower back pressed to the ground.
-Put your hands beside your head or extend them out flat to your sides -- whatever feels most comfortable, suggests Weil.
+Put your hands beside your head or extend them out flat to your sides -- whatever feels most comfortable, Weil suggests.
 Crossing your feet at the ankles, lift your feet off the ground, knees bent, until your calves are parallel to the floor.
 Once in this position, press your lower back on the floor as you contract your abdominal muscles.
 Your hips will slightly rotate and your legs will reach toward the ceiling with each contraction.
 Exhale as you contract; inhale as you return to the starting position.